shinsenter/defer.js/docs/apis.md

 and provide information about the size of each one.
 Then, the client (browser) gets to make the decision.

-We can also use the same trick as the above examples.
+We can also use the same trick as the above example.
-We specify an image URL set in
-`data-srcset` and `data-sizes` attributes of the image tag.
+We specify an image URL set in `data-srcset` and `data-sizes` attributes of the image tag.

 ```html
 <div id="demo-srcset">